https-www-twitter-com-henry0323389595/buckets.github.io/_drafts/always-store-utc.md

 ![Clocks]({{ site.baseurl }}/img/always-store-utc/clocks.jpg)

+A bug turned up in Buckets after this Daylight Saving weekend, and while fixing it, I realized that it was a mistake to store some particular timestamps in UTC.

 Most database guides recommend storing timestamps in the UTC timezone (search "store timestamp utc" for plenty of examples).
+In general, this is the right advice.
 Doing so will let you compare timestamps easily, localize to a variety of locales and avoid (or at least delay) some of the headache that Daylight Saving can cause.

+But here's one case where I ought to have thought more carefully about the data.

 <!--more-->

-Given this, I naturally chose to store timestamps in UTC for Buckets budget files (which are just [SQLite databases](/2017/11/02/sqlite.html)).

-However, this last weekend was Daylight Saving time.
-And I've since realized there's at least one case where it's better to store timestamps in local times.

 ## Walled Months